 - Gift certificates and gift cards are allowable if the recipient is a student or a volunteer.
 However, gift certificates and gift cards may not be given to employees because under IRS rules, they would be considered employee compensation and are subject to payroll taxes and withholdings.

 - Rewards and recognitions can be given for a single outstanding work accomplishment or as recognition for several great accomplishments.

 - Rewards and recognitions should not be discriminatory in nature.

 - Items given as rewards and recognitions should be tasteful and be appropriate for a school setting.

 - Ask yourself, “If the reward or recognition showed up on the front page of the local newspaper, would it be an embarrassment to yourself and the School District?”

 - Rewards and recognitions cannot be given in lieu of overtime or compensatory time.

-These guidelines do not apply to awards publicly presented in recognition of public service.
 If you have any questions, please call the District.